WFEZ

-WFEZ (93.1 MHz; "Easy 93.1") is an FM radio station broadcasting a Soft AC format.
-Licensed to Miami, Florida, United States, the station serves Miami-Dade, Broward, and most of Palm Beach Counties.
+WFEZ (93.1 MHz, "Easy 93.1") is a commercial soft AC radio station licensed to Miami, Florida. the station serves Miami-Dade, Broward, and most of Palm Beach Counties.
 WFEZ is owned by Cox Media Group.
-Its studios are located on North 29th Avenue in Hollywood, and the transmitter site is just south of the Miami-Dade/Broward County Line near Northwest 215th Street and State Road 7 in Miami Gardens.
+WFEZ's studios are located on North 29th Avenue in Hollywood, and its transmitter site is just south of the Miami-Dade/Broward County Line near Northwest 215th Street and State Road 7 in Miami Gardens.

 History

 Early years, classical era as WTMI, and Dance era as WPYM (1971–2005)

-93.1 FM was originally WKAT-FM, which began broadcasting on a full-time basis December 29, 1947.

-Later, the station became Classical-formatted WTMI, which began in 1971.
-For decades, the station also featured popular jazz broadcaster China Valles and his overnight show, "China's Jazz Thing," Monday through Friday.
-At Noon on December 31, 2001, WTMI flipped to a Dance format and became WPYM, "Party 93.1, South Florida's Pure Dance Channel."
-The station earned an "Innovators Award" from Billboard magazine in 2002 and a "Best Dance Radio Station Award," at the 2004 Dancestar USA honors.
+93.1 FM was originally WKAT-FM, which began broadcasting on a full-time basis on December 29, 1947, at 4 p.m..
+Later, the station became classical-formatted WTMI, which began in March 1971.
+For decades, the station also featured popular jazz broadcaster China Valles and his overnight show, "China's Jazz Thing", Monday through Friday.
+At noon on New Year's Eve, 2001, WTMI flipped to a dance format and became WPYM, "Party 93.1, South Florida's Pure Dance Channel".
+The first song on "Party 93.1" was "Shut the F up and Dance" by Adrenaline.
+The station earned an "Innovators Award" from Billboard magazine in 2002, and a "Best Dance Radio Station Award", at the 2004 Dancestar USA honors.

 WHDR "93 Rock" (2005–2010)

-WPYM's demise came on February 14, 2005.
-With decent ratings but poor marketing sales from non-local companies, Cox Radio took advantage of the sudden departure of WZTA (when it flipped from Rock to Hispanic Rhythmic as WMGE) by picking up the Active Rock format and taking the call letters WHDR, and rebranding as "93 Rock".
+WPYM's demise came on February 14, 2005, at 6 p.m..
+With decent ratings but poor marketing sales from non-local companies, Cox Radio took advantage of the sudden departure of WZTA (when it flipped from rock to Hispanic rhythmic as WMGE) by picking up the active rock format and taking the call letters WHDR, and rebranding as "93 Rock".
 It became a mainstream rock station per Mediabase and Nielsen BDS reports in 2008.
 For a few years, the station aired Bubba the Love Sponge in mornings, which was syndicated from sister station WHPT in Tampa.